alemidev/treepuncher/README.md

 ## Contributing
 development is managed by [ftbsc](https://fantabos.co), mostly on [our git](https://git.fantabos.co).
-If you'd like to contribute, get in contact with any of us using any available form
+If you'd like to contribute, get in contact with any of us using any available channel!